Vallek/webdevtips/_posts/en/2024-02-05-youtube-last-video.md

 notebook: frontend
 tags: [html, iframe, youtube]
 ---
+**21.02.2024 UPD**: this method is not working for me any more in Chrome 121-122.
+Maybe cause cookie policy changes.
+As an option you can create playlist with all videos manually.
+Of course you'll have to add new video to it every time.

 To embed latest youtube channel video without api:

 1. Learn your channel id.
 Open youtube (not studio, just website) > click your avatar in the corner > Settings > Advanced settings.
 Find your channel id.
 This is also last part of your channel url if you not using unique name.